 Recovery time with this procedure is relatively short.
 For the first 24 hours, the neck area will be wrapped in gauze and tape.
 Some swelling should be expected for about three to five days after surgery.
 You will be given a special elastic garment (a chin strap) to control swelling and promote skin contraction; this should be worn for about three days or until Dr. Del Corral instructs you to remove it.

 You may want to plan on wearing high-necked clothing or scarves during recovery from this procedure.
 After healing is complete, you will have a smooth, angular definition around your neck with a clearly marked transition from your neck to your face.

 POSSIBLE COMPLICATIONS OF NECK LIPOSUCTION

 All cosmetic surgery procedures carry a risk of complications.
-With neck liposuction, side effects may include soreness, bruising and temporary difficulty speaking.
-Complications may include but are not limited to infection, irregular skin contour due to overcorrection, poor healing, formation of fat clots or blood clots, fluid loss, tissue trauma or adverse reaction to anesthesia.
+With neck liposuction, side effects may include soreness, bruising, and temporary difficulty speaking.
+Complications may include but are not limited to infection, irregular skin contour due to overcorrection, poor healing, the formation of fat clots or blood clots, fluid loss, tissue trauma, or adverse reaction to anesthesia.

 ALTERNATIVES TO NECK LIPOSUCTION

 If liposuction is not the ideal solution for your needs, Dr. Del Corral may recommend a different cosmetic procedure.
 Possible alternatives include neck lift surgery, platysmaplasty, or a chin implant.

 I AM INTERESTED!
 WHAT DO I DO NEXT?